menu

 Demographics

 The people who call Chelsea home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chelsea residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Chelsea include English, Irish, French, German, and Polish.
+Important ancestries of people in Chelsea include English, Irish, French, German, and French Canadian.

 The most common language spoken in Chelsea is English.
 Other important languages spoken here include Italian and French.